Thread: After birth Abortion.

 Right now at a loss for words, just want to see what fellow members think."Anti-Establishment anarchist?"

 Exposure has been a human practice for as long as there've been people.
 It isn't right or wrong, in so much as it happens.
 It's only wrong when people place a significant value on infants, and have the capacity to back that value up with tools, investment and time.

 Some ages, like our own, produce all three in large quantities, and can therefore valorize infants.
-Some ages, as in most of them, place a higher stock on quantity, because infant mortality is already pretty damned high."On soft gray mornings widows cry/The wise men share a joke/I run to grasp divining signs/To satisfy the hoax."
+Some ages, as in most of them, place a higher stock on quantity, because infant mortality is already pretty damned high.

 I think I'm too disgusted to respond without getting myself permanently banned.